JXXrrrrR/FA-CRR-Sync/README.md

 A PyTorch implementation of **Foreground-Aware Contrastive Regression with Replay (FA-CRR-Sync)** for synchronized-diving action quality assessment.

-FA-CRR-Sync uses Live and Replay1 RGB streams together with their foreground masks.
-RGB and mask I3D features are fused by sigmoid gating, then processed by the contrastive regression with replay (CRR) framework for score and synchronization assessment.

 <p align="center">
   <img src="images/pipeline.png" alt="FA-CRR-Sync pipeline" width="90%" />
 </p>